 Many 3C curlies find that product layering is the most effective way to achieve defined, lasting curls.
 This method works especially well with high porosity hair:

-- Start with L – Apply leave-in conditioner for hydration.
+- Start with L – Apply leave-in conditioner for curly hair for hydration.

 - Follow with O – Use a curl-friendly oil like argan or jojoba to smooth & seal in moisture.

 - Finish with C – Add cream moisturizer glazed over curls for styling.

 #3 Diffuse Until Damp, Not Dry